c0debrain/flat/README.md

 ### Build

+**First of all, you have to setup everything you need to develop React Native app.
+If you are beginner please go through [official document](https://facebook.github.io/react-native/) and setup environment.**

 Here is step by step tutorial to build the app.

 **We are working on web site which will be much better tutorial**